-Jujube Date and Ginger Ricecake (vegetarian recipe)
+Jujube Date and Ginger Ricecake (CNY2020)

 Haven’t produced recipes for quite a while.
 Chinese New Year is on its way but I haven’t done much preparation yet.
 I’ve been busy after Christmas and something heartbroken happened at the end of 2019 so I hadn’t been able to do anything.
 How could I celebrate with depression.